|The Board of Directors ("Board")

 c) Ensuring relevant internal controls or application of mechanism in place to manage, mitigate, avoid these risks were also identified.

 d) Monitoring and reporting potential risks weaknesses in internal controls

-e) The Board may delegate its role of the reviewing and monitoring to the Audit Committee and Risk Management Committee
+e) The Board may delegate its role of the reviewing and monitoring to the Audit Committee and sub-committee of Risk Management & Sustainability Committee

 III.
 INVESTOR RELATIONS AND SHAREHOLDERS COMMUNICATIONS